Winter Solstice Traditions and Festivals

 Interestingly, modern times also celebrate some festivals which coincide with the Winter Solstice.
 Countries like Poland, Guatemala and Pakistan hail different parts of the world but observe specific religious celebrations that fall around Winter solstice.
 The feast of St. Thomas day in Christianity is also observed on the 21st of December every year with great faith.

-So was some detailing for Winter Solstice 2020 and the exact date and timings.
-We will also be updating on the Vernal Equinox and First day of summer 2021 and the first day of autumn 2021.
+So was some detailing for Winter Solstice 2023 and the exact date and timings.
+We will also be updating on the Vernal Equinox and First day of summer 2024 and the first day of autumn 2024.
 The calculation of Winter Solstice is now done by astronomical data tracking and astronomically aligned instrument and is also possible by direct observation as the sun moves too slowly.
-Before inventions happened, many kinds of astronomical, ritualistic and traditional symbolic observations evolved in different cultures, some of which are still practised while celebrating Winter Solstice or December Solstice.
+Before inventions happened, many kinds of astronomical, ritualistic and traditional symbolic observations evolved in different cultures, some of which are still practiced while celebrating Winter Solstice or December Solstice.